 “These intimate mementos of a past irrevocably lost circulate among us, like genealogies and fables of a wandering singer of tales.
 Photographs, dresses, objects severed from their original locale…Much reproduced, enlarged, thematized, embroidered, and passed around, they are strands in the web of affiliations we Palestinians use to tie ourselves to our identity and each other.”

-Nabil Anani’s new series of works, explores life before 1948, through returning to the mementos of family albums.
+Nabil Anani’s new series of works explore life before 1948 by returning to the mementos of family albums.
 His paintings are inspired by a selection of photographs of different family portraits taken in the first half of the century in Palestine.
-Photographic portraiture was an important form of cultural identity for the Palestinian community, recording the formations of lifestyles, family life, educational, economic and political institutions.
-It is through the lens of the photographers, and the narratives of those who lived through decades prior to 1948 that we have a window on to the world of former Palestine and its community.
+Photographic portraiture was an important form of cultural identity for the Palestinian community, recording the formations of lifestyles, family life, and educational, economic, and political institutions.
+It is through the lens of the photographers and the narratives of those who lived through decades prior to 1948 that we have a window onto the world of former Palestine and its community.

-Many artists have used photographs as a source of inspiration for their work, and often engage in creating mimetic representation of the image, focusing on likeness, or attempting to rival the photographer’s craft through painting.
-However Nabil Anani, is less concerned with likeness but rather with capturing intimacy, family poses and stature, imparting through the various paintings a sense of wholeness, and completeness- taking us back in time with his hues and textures to a era before loss and longing, and with that imparting a deep sense of nostalgia.
+Many artists have used photographs as a source of inspiration for their work and often engage in creating a mimetic representation of the image, focusing on likeness, or attempting to rival the photographer’s craft through painting.
+However, Nabil Anani is less concerned with likeness but rather with capturing intimacy, family poses, and stature, imparting through the various paintings a sense of wholeness and completeness- taking us back in time with his hues and textures to an era before loss and longing, and with that imparting a deep sense of nostalgia.
 His paintings act as a form of imaginary reunification with our past communities through which he attempts to create a palette of remembrance and plentitude set against the background of the experience of dispersal and fragmentation of Palestinian families.

 Art of Memory life before 1948 Nabil Anani Palestinian Art Nabil Anani Palestinian Art Art of Memory life before 1948